CONTINUATION PROJECT – Hunter Valley Operations

 Final voids ↓ from 4 to 2

-Ongoing employment for around 1500 people plus 600 temporary construction jobs during infrastructure upgrades.
+Ongoing employment opportunities for around 1500 people plus 600 temporary construction jobs during infrastructure upgrades.

 A realignment of Lemington Road and a new bridge to replace the flood prone Moses Crossing will give road users a faster, safer and more reliable route in wet weather.

-Continued support for communities and infrastructure through taxes, royalties, and other government payments that help build schools, roads and hospitals and fund the wages of teachers, nurses and police officers.
+Continued support for communities and infrastructure through taxes, royalties, and other government payments that help build schools, roads and hospitals.

 Improved water management infrastructure with upgrades to Parnells Dam, Lake James, and new flood protection levees and clean water drainage systems.